brettimus/goat-monitoring-app/README.md

 #### Actionable Alert Messages
 Alerts should be actionable.
 A better version of this application would suggest courses of action in the face of high load.
 E.g., we could report on what process(es) were eating up system resources.

-### Frontend optimizations
+### General frontend optimizations
-There are several inefficiencies in the frontend Redux code.
-At the current scale of the app, these inefficiencies are just noise.
-However, if more charts and data got added, the frontend code may beg a refactoring that focused on performance.
+There are several inefficiencies in the Redux code.
+At the current scale of the app, these inefficiencies are _probably_ just noise.
+However, if more charts and data got added, the frontend code would beg a good performance tune-up

-### The Chart...
-Oh, The Chart
+### Error handling + Pernicious Assumptions
-- Should we really start with a bunch of zeroes?
+Error handling.
+Let's do it.
+E.g., what happens if the websocket connection goes kaput?
+What happens if... other stuff.
+You get the point.

-- Needs a more “realtime” feel (see: Bostock article)
+Also, I am certain that sneaky depedencies abound.
+Ya know, little areas where code assumes that data are structured a certain way, etc. Can you find them?!
+I am tired.

 ## Reading Materials
 Alright.
 I realize that I may have used a lot of tools with which you might not be familiar.